peiyi-jin/peiyi-jin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Bin Gao (高彬) from China.
-I'm a PhD Student of School of Computing (SoC) in National University of Singapore (NUS).
-I'm working with Prof. [Djordje Jevdjic](https://www.comp.nus.edu.sg/~jevdjic/), Prof. [Jialin Li](https://www.comp.nus.edu.sg/~lijl/), and Prof. [Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/index.html).
-Before this, I received my bachelor degree and master degree from Huazhong University of Science and Technology (HUST), China in 2017 and 2020, respectively, where I worked with Prof. [Fangming Liu](https://fangmingliu.github.io/).
+I'm Peiyi Jin (金沛宜 in Chinese).
+I'm a Ph.D.
+Student of the Department of Economics at National University of Singapore (NUS).
+I'm working with Prof. [Sumit Agarwal](https://www.ushakrisna.com/).
+Before this, I received my bachelor's degree from Southwestern University of Finance and Economics (SWUFE), China, 2020.
+I was an exchange student and RA at University of California, Berkeley (UCB), 2018-2019 and University of Jyväskylä, 2020.

 Research Interests
 ======